Assistant Professor – Social WorkPosting Number:

 - Evidence: Attach evidence of effective teaching to include teaching evaluations if available for the most recent two years.
 Student evaluations should not include the original evaluation materials, but should be limited to 3rd party summaries.
 Submit a teaching philosophy that speaks to your enthusiasm for teaching undergraduate and graduate students.

-- Evidence: Attach a statement on your research agenda and interests.
+- Evidence: Attach a research statement including a description of your research agenda.

 - Diversity Response – As an equal opportunity employer with a multicultural staff and student population, we are interested in how your qualifications prepare you to work with diverse faculty, staff, and student populations representing various cultures and backgrounds that may be different from your own.
 Please describe how you will apply an approach that is supportive to the diverse needs, including universal access, of our students, faculty, staff, and the public.
 Speak to your approach in relationship to curriculum, service to the community, and scholarship.